AlxHnr/nano-backup/HACKING.md

 }
 ```

-Now "foo" must be added to the makefiles test target.
+Now "foo" must be added to `"test/run-tests.sh"`.
 This has to be done
 manually to ensure that tests run in the correct order.

 ### Testing the final executable